wawandco/oxpecker/docs/docs/plugins.md

     _ "yourapp/app/tasks"
     _ "yourapp/app/models"

-    "github.com/wawandco/oxpecker/cli"
+    "github.com/wawandco/ox/cli"
-    "github.com/wawandco/oxpecker/tools/soda"
+    "github.com/wawandco/ox/tools/soda"
 )

-// main function for the tooling cli, will be invoked by Oxpecker
+// main function for the tooling cli, will be invoked by Ox
 // when found in the source code.
 In here you can add/remove plugins that
 // your app will use as part of its lifecycle. func main() {